reifyhealth/specmonstah/README.md

-This query term says, "generate a book, but instead of getting its `:publisher-id` from the `::publisher` named `::rs/template`, create a new publisher named `:p1` and get the `:publisher-id` from that.
+This query term says, "generate a book, but instead of getting its `:publisher-id` from the `::publisher` named `::rs/template`, create a new publisher named `:p1` and get the `:publisher-id` from that."

 Extended query terms like `[::book {:publisher-id :p1}]` are vectors instead of just a keyword.
 The first element should be an entity type:
 `::book`, here.
-The second element should be a map where the keys "foreign keys" (`:publisher-id`) and the value is some arbitrary name:
+The second element should be a map where the keys are "foreign keys" (`:publisher-id`) and the value is some arbitrary name:
 `:p1` in this case, but `:pub1` or `:foobity` will work too.